Home

 Random paragraphs.
 It is possible to generate random paragraphs and sentences.
 The text must look like regular English writing.
 A C# method can generate language that appears natural.

-Some uses.
-This code can be used for testing or for spam detection.
+This code can be used for testing or debugging purposes.
 It is also an interesting exercise in how to create random sequences of data.

-Example 2.
+Example.
 This class contains the logic for the random text generator.
 It has an AddContentParagraphs method.
-And you can fetch the resulting string from the Content property.
+And we can fetch the resulting string from the Content property.

 Property